Targeted By Bias: Evangelicals Who Voted for Bush

 Today with that ethics the Lula administration was able to establish alliances with influential countries linked to international terrorism.
 In his first trip to Middle East, President Lula visited several Muslim countries that are deadly enemies of Israel, including Syria and Libya, but he did not visit Israel.
 He gave preference to the nations that criticize and support terrorist acts against Israeli people.
 Ten terrorist groups that kill men, women and children in Israel are based in Syria.
 Syria also supports Hezbollah, one of the largest and more violent groups against Israeli people.
 All the Muslim countries Lula visited prefer to see Israel extinct from the face of the earth.
 Lula gave preference to those nations.
 That is the PT ethics.

-[32] However, Brazilian government has never been so far away from God’s will as today.
+Before Lula’s election for president, the Lula 2002 National Evangelical Committee issued an exclusive electoral pamphlet to catch the evangelical public.
+It stated, “We evangelicals have already decided.
+We back Lula for president because we recognize that several proposals of his Government Program are identified with the prophetic vocation of Jesus Christ’s Church.”[32]
+However, Brazilian government has never been so far away from God’s will as today.
 Gilberto Gil, one of the Lula administration’s most important ministers, declared: “God is a creation of man.
 He is the creator created by man.”[33]
 In 2004, Minister Gil presented a show where a screen behind him showed terrorist communist Che Guevara smoking a cigar and George Bush in the gallows and the following sentence: “Die, Bush, die!”[34]
 Interestingly, the Lula administration radicals would never accept a scene showing Che Guevara or Fidel Castro in the gallows.
 For those communist murderers, the PT radicals have only sycophancy.
 Even though it is no secret for Brazilians Lula and PT’s feelings regarding Bush, Gil insisted he does not have anything to do with the scene of his show asking for Bush’s death.[35]
 When the Almanaque Brasil magazine asked him what is to be a minister, Gil answered: “I already knew what to be a minister was… I was already a minister of Xangô in the temple of Afonjá, in Bahia.”[36]
 Xangô is the spirit of storms in the native occultist African beliefs.
 It is people with that kind of spiritual values that today lead Brazil.
 That is the PT ethics.

 Of course, Freston, Ultimato and other progressive evangelicals, united in the same anti-Bush feelings, are kind enough to excuse the “imperfections” of Lula and his Workers’ Party, which they worked so hard to elect.
-While PT continues in its socialist path that “is identified with the prophetic vocation of Jesus Christ’s Church”,
+While PT continues in its socialist path that “is identified with the prophetic vocation of Jesus Christ’s Church”,[37] most of the progressives will not feel discomfort by the ethics or its lack in the Lula administration.

 Working to Give a Good Image for PT